pip-services/pip-services-docs/content/en/python/prometheus/count/prometheus_counters.md

 Important points

-- The component is normally used in passive mode in conjunction with [PrometheusMetricsService](../../services/prometheus_metrics_service).
+- The component is normally used in passive mode conjunction with [PrometheusMetricsService](../../services/prometheus_metrics_service).
 Alternatively, when connection parameters are set, it can push metrics to Prometheus PushGateway.

 #### Configuration parameters